-- It is unavoidable to do the work. - Authority to Proceed (see below) is completed to record safe system of work including a risk assessment (all hazards considered), a written safety method statement to include emergency and rescue procedures. - The contractor can demonstrate that his workforce is trained, and the gas/oxygen monitoring equipment calibrated, inspected / tested, and working; otherwise, a specialist contractor must be used. - Trained workforce of adequate size to effect rescue (normally at least a gang of three, e.g., one at the bottom, one at the top and one to help). - Atmospheric tests are completed with continuous monitoring during works. - Suitable PPE and equipment as detailed on the safety method statement is available on-site including gas detector, escape breathing apparatus and rescue equipment. - Petrol driven equipment must not be used in areas where fumes can build up and cause asphyxiation, e.g., disc cutters in excavations or generators inside plots.
+- It is unavoidable to do the work. - An Authority to Proceed Confined Space Entry (Construction HSE Plan -Folder 2, F2.05) is completed to record safe system of work including a risk assessment (all hazards considered), a written safety method statement to include emergency and rescue procedures. - The contractor can demonstrate that his workforce is trained, and the gas/oxygen monitoring equipment calibrated, inspected / tested, and working; otherwise, a specialist contractor must be used. - Trained workforce of adequate size to effect rescue (normally at least a gang of three, e.g., one at the bottom, one at the top and one to help). - Atmospheric tests are completed with continuous monitoring during works. - Suitable PPE and equipment as detailed on the safety method statement is available on-site including gas detector, escape breathing apparatus and rescue equipment. - Petrol driven equipment must not be used in areas where fumes can build up and cause asphyxiation, e.g., disc cutters in excavations or generators inside plots.